-If you want to escape into the rural life, head over to Singalong Nature Campsite Hill.
+If you want to escape into the rural life, head over to Singalong Nature Campsite Hill where you can experience raw camping in the mountains.
 You can pitch a tent in the sapa or mountain peak and cook your own food over coals.
 You can also order for home-cooked meals from the staff.
 Have we mentioned that there is also kawa hot bath available?
 Oh yeah.

 No mobile data, just nature and adventure.